 OPTIONAL:

-Tiziana Bonaldi: When coupled with the use of PRMT inhibitors, several of which are in clinical trials as anti-cancer drugs, this protocol allows for in-depth investigation of their Mechanism of Action.
+Tiziana Bonaldi: When coupled with the use of PRMT inhibitors, several of which are in clinical trials as anti-cancer drugs, this protocol allows for in-depth analysis of their Mechanism of Action.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.